Introduction

 F. Potential for false positives and negatives

-One consideration in cybersecurity is the potential for false positives and false negatives.
+One consideration in cyber security is the detection method for identifying potential false positives and false negatives.

 False positives occur when legitimate activities are incorrectly flagged as security threats, leading to unnecessary alerts and disruptions.